Understanding and Exploiting Weight Update Sparsity for Communication-Efficient Distributed RL: Sparsity Foundations

 \Cref{fig:mixed_precision_sparsity} validates that sparsity remains high under this standard setup.
 We train Qwen2.5-1.5B-Instruct with GRPO using FP32 master weights and BF16 computation; the resulting BF16-cast weight updates exhibit sparsity consistently above 99.4\%, comparable to the pure BF16 results in \Cref{sec:sparsity_analysis}.

-This high sparsity persists because per-step updates are so small that even when accumulated in FP32, crossing the BF16 threshold requires many steps.
-At learning rate $\eta = 3 \times 10^{-6}$, a typical update magnitude is ${\sim}\eta$, while the BF16 threshold for a weight with $|w| = 0.01$ is $|w|/256 \approx 4 \times 10^{-5}$.
-Since the threshold is roughly $13\times$ larger than a single update, approximately 13 steps of consistent updates would be needed to cross it.
+This high sparsity persists because per-step updates are so small that even when accumulated in FP32, crossing a BF16 rounding cell typically requires many steps.
+At learning rate $\eta = 3 \times 10^{-6}$, a typical update magnitude is ${\sim}\eta$, while the characteristic BF16 cell radius for a weight with $|w| = 0.01$ is $|w|/256 \approx 4 \times 10^{-5}$.
+Since this scale is roughly $13\times$ larger than a single update, approximately 13 steps of consistent updates would be needed to cross a cell from its center.
 Consequently, at any given step, only a small fraction of weights have accumulated enough change to affect their BF16 representation.
 Unlike pure BF16 training where absorbed updates are permanently lost, mixed-precision updates do eventually manifest, but spread across many steps, preserving high per-step sparsity.
 Practitioners using standard mixed-precision pipelines benefit from this sparsity without modification.